2023 Most Popular Hospitality Management Bachelor's Degree Schools in the Far Western US Region

 After completing their Bachelor's Degree, hospitality graduates from Cal Poly Pomona carry an average student debt load of $17,007.

 A rank of #3 on this year’s list means Washington State University is a great place for hospitality management students working on their bachelor’s degree.
-Wazzu is a fairly large public school located in the distant town of Pullman.
+Wazzu is a very large public school located in the distant town of Pullman.

 Of the 162 students majoring in hospitality at Wazzu, 32% are male and 68% are female.